-You can add features to your map that are stored in a delimited text file (.txt or .csv) or a GPS Exchange Format file (.gpx).
-The map viewer adds the location information, draws features on the map for each item in the file, and stores the information in the map as a layer.
-Once you've added your feature file to the map, you can edit the properties of the layer that is created.
+If you have spreadsheet data stored in a comma-separated values text file (.csv) or data stored in a delimited text file (.txt) or GPS Exchange Format file (.gpx), you can add the data to your map.
+Map Viewer adds the location information, draws features on the map for each item in the file, and stores the information in the map as a layer.
+Once you've added your file to the map, you can edit the properties of the layer that is created.
 For example, you can configure pop-ups, change symbols, set the visibility range, enable editing, and remove pop-ups.

-You can add features from a delimited text file (.txt) or comma-separated values text file (.csv) that include latitude and longitude or address information.
-The file needs to include at least one pair of coordinate fields or one or more address fields.
-The first row needs to contain the location field names.
+You can add spreadsheet data from a CSV file or data from a TXT file that includes latitude and longitude or address information.
+To add this data as a feature layer, the file must include at least one pair of coordinate fields or one or more address fields.
+The first row must contain the location field names.
 If your file has latitude and longitude fields, these are used to locate the features on the map.
-If your file has address information, or if the latitude and longitude information cannot be determined by the map viewer, you are prompted to review the location fields and change them, if necessary.
+If your file has address information, or if the latitude and longitude information cannot be determined by Map Viewer, you are prompted to review the location fields and change them if necessary.

 The following fields are supported: